jcornford/jcornford.github.io/_posts/2017-01-08-scalar by vector derivatives for least squares.md

 subtitle: The vector calculus needed for deriving the least squares solution
 ---

-Here we are going to go through, step by step, the solution to:
+Here we are taking a break from the last [post](../2017-01-07-least-squares-for-dummies) and going to go through, step by step, the solution to:

 $$ \frac{\partial RSS}{\partial \beta} = -2\frac{\partial}{\partial \beta} \Big(c^T\beta \Big) + \frac{\partial}{\partial \beta} \Big(\beta^TA\beta \Big) $$